Small Improvements is hiring

 We recently launched our new Activity Stream.
 What began as a small idea turned into quite the large engineering undertaking.
 The results are astonishing, but it was a lot of hard work.
 In this part we’ll share how the design took shape.
 Whiteboard and paper drawings Each larger project at Small Improvements begins with …

 The time is upon us for human resources to step up as a practice and lead.
-Neverbefore has the work of HR been so critical to organizational success.
+Never before has the work of HR been so critical to organizational success.
 To meet this challenge requires that we break some old habits.
-This is the first in a series of guest posts from thought leader, Jason Lauritsen, called …
+This is the fourth in a series of guest posts from thought leader, Jason Lauritsen, …

 Mission 28 (we’re hiring)